Image: Nate Grigg / Flickr

 An alternative to traditional health insurance is paying for a membership at a Christian Healthcare Ministry.
 These ministries are not insurance companies, they are non-profit religious organizations.
 You pay a monthly fee to the ministry and usually cover many of your regular healthcare fees out-of-pocket (like annual physicals).
 However, for larger fees such as hospital visits, the organization will pool together money of all those in the ministry and help cover costs.

 Also remember that because these are faith-based organizations, healthcare costs that are morally opposed to the group’s values, such as pregnancies out of wedlock, will not be covered.

 7. Risk It and Pay Out-of-Pocket

 This choice has inherent and obvious risks attached.
-It’s impossible to know when illness or injury may strike and living without insurance has serious costs and important implications.
+It’s impossible to know when illness or injury may strike.
+So lacking insurance has serious costs and important implications.
 However, if you are a relatively healthy individual and determine that your annual healthcare costs are lower than the annual deductibles on these plans, then it’s a risk you might decide to take.